Solitude (2024) review – The TV show Alone meets supernatural horror

 Welcome to Knockout Horror.
-If you are new here, we review horror movies, explain horror movie endings, and put out horror movie ranking lists.
 Today we are checking out a little low budget isolation themed horror movie called Solitude from 2024.
 You can find this movie on Tubi completely free and, best of all, it didn’t bombard me with ads like the piece of crap that came on after it did.

 The story follows a well-known social media survivalist named Kara (Sam Wren Vincent), who lands a spot on a show that’s basically a version of the History Channel’s Alone.
 It doesn’t take long for her to realise she’s fighting more than just hunger and the crushing boredom of isolation.
 When it seems like some kind of supernatural entity has joined her in the woods.